 Etching is the process of removing a material from the surface of another material.
-There are two main types of etching.
+There are several methods of plasma treatment, but two main types of etching.
 One is wet etching and the second is dry etching, otherwise known as plasma etching or simply plasma etch.
 When a chemical or etchant is used to remove a substrate material in the etching process, it is called wet etching.
 On the other hand, plasma etching uses plasmas or etchant gases for the removal of substrate materials.
 It is also used to fabricate an integrated circuit or a monolithic integrated circuit.

 Plasma etching is a tool that’s universally used for structural etching since 1985.
 As compared to other etching techniques that go into chip manufacturing, plasma etch was unheard of outside the microelectronic community before 1980.
 It was during this time that new processes of etching were being explored and introduced.
 The relatively high success rate of plasma etching has made it the preferred kind of etching for a wide range of manufacturers.